Extended SQP Methods in Nonsmooth Difference Programming Applied to Problems with Variational Inequality Constraints: Applications to Continuous Network Design with Numerical Experiments

-To evaluate the effectiveness of CDP-ESQM and CDP-AESQM, we compare their numerical results with several existing benchmarks in the CNDP framework including the Modular In-Core Nonlinear Optimization System (MINOS), the Hooke-Jeeves (H-J) method, the Equilibrium Decomposed Optimization (EDO), and the Integrated Optimization Algorithm (IOA).
-The benchmark results have been previously reported in~\cite[Table VII]{suwansirikul1987edo}.
+To evaluate the effectiveness of CDP-ESQM, we compare its numerical results with several existing benchmarks in the CNDP framework including the Modular In-Core Nonlinear Optimization System (MINOS), the Hooke-Jeeves (H-J) method, the Equilibrium Decomposed Optimization (EDO), and the Iterative Optimization-Assignment (IOA).
+The benchmark results are drawn from \cite[Table VII]{suwansirikul1987edo}, which also provides descriptions of these baseline methods.